hasanunlu/hasanunlu.github.io/_posts/2023-3-17-Trying-to-Understand-Irrational-Numbers-Using-a-Rational-Method.markdown

 date:   2023-3-17 21:46:39 -0700
 # categories: jekyll update
 ---
-Most of us like playing Jenga.
-For a moment, imagine that you are in a room with infinitely many identical Jenga blocks.
+Most people enjoy playing Jenga.
+Picture yourself in a room filled with an infinite number of identical Jenga blocks, disregarding their depth.

 ![Jenga blocks](/assets/jenga.png){:style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center">
 Jenga blocks
 </div>
 \

-At some point, you started wondering a Jenga block’s length-to-width ratio.
-Let’s forget about depth.
-But you have no access to any measurement tool.
-However, you easily figure out how to find it and you start placing Jenga blocks vertically and horizontally.
+You become curious about the length-to-width ratio of a Jenga block but lack any measuring tools.
+Nevertheless, you devise a method to determine this ratio by arranging the blocks vertically and horizontally.

 ![A solution finding length-to-width ratio](/assets/ratio.png){:style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center">
 A solution finding length-to-width ratio
 </div>
 \

-Once they align, you count how many horizontal and vertical blocks are used. (number of vertical blocks / number of horizontal blocks) is length-to-width ratio.
+To find the length-to-width ratio, you count the number of vertical and horizontal blocks used once they align (vertical blocks / horizontal blocks).

 $$\frac{\textrm{number of vertical blocks}}{\textrm{number of horizontal blocks}} = \frac{l}{w}$$

-However you notice no alignment happens for these Jenga blocks.
-Actually you don’t know it is going to align or not.
-They get closer but they never align.
-What is special about the length-to-width ratio of these blocks?
+However, you observe that these Jenga blocks never truly align, only coming closer to alignment.
+You wonder what is unique about their length-to-width ratio.

-**The ratio is irrational number.**
+**The answer is that the ratio is an irrational number.**

-To represent an irrational number, you need infinitely many blocks.
-We are not able to represent an irrational number in finite quantity domain.
-The other fact is that the length-to-width ratio is real in your hand but there is no way to represent them in finite world.
-They are like symbols $\sqrt{2}$, $\pi$ etc. We can only know they exist.
+To represent an irrational number, you would need an infinite number of blocks, as it is impossible to represent such a number within a finite domain.
+The length-to-width ratio is a real value in your hand, yet it cannot be represented in a finite world.
+Irrational numbers like $\sqrt{2}$ and $\pi$ are merely symbols that indicate their existence.